SrRohitKandpal/100-days-of-code/log.md

 **Today's Progress**: So finally I have started HTTP on MDD.
 Read Overview of HTTP today.

-**Thoughts:** I'm taking ot real slow as it shoul have to be understandable first, after all I'm moving ahead in development phase.
+**Thoughts:** I'm taking on real slow as it shoul have to be understandable first, after all I'm moving ahead in development phase.

+**Link to work:** No links to show.

+### Day 42: April 20, 2017

+**Today's Progress**: Moved ahead with HTTP and completed Overview of HTTP from MDN, also learn little bit about HTTP Cache.

+**Thoughts:** I'm not sure whether to start HTTP first or to learn JS, but as I have created a mindset, I'm going to finish it first till the end of this month.
+And I will look after it JS too.

 **Link to work:** No links to show.